Jade-April/Squirrel-Tracker/README.md

 <li>Giving a statistical description of all squirrel sightings, including running, shift, primary fur color, latitude and longitude.
 Users can find these five statistical table at squirrel/sightings/stats

 <h2>Where to get it?</h2>
-this application can be found at xxxxx
+This application can be found at https://tools-for-analytics-254001.appspot.com.

 <h2>Dependencies</h2>
 See the <a href='https://github.com/Jade-April/Project-Group-16/blob/master/requirements.txt'>requirement.txt</a> for minimum supported versions of required dependencies.